 4. Marseille

-This port city boasts plenty of fresh seafood!
-You can also see the Basilique Notre-Dame de la Garde from the port.
+Marseolle, a port city in Southern France boasts plenty of fresh seafood!
+You can savour the catch of the day at a waterfront restaurant, or enjoy the view of the Basilique Notre-Dame de la Garde, a stunning Romanesque-Byzantine church perched atop a hill from the port.

-The Palais Longchamp and its boulevard are not to be missed.
+What’s more, a stroll along the grand Boulevard Longchamp is a must.
+This majestic avenue, lined with plane trees and adorned with ornate fountains, leads you to a true architectural marvel – the Palais Longchamp.
 Built to commemorate the opening of Canal de Marseille (which resolved the city’s water supply problems), you’ll also stumble upon the Natural Museum and Museum of Fine Arts.

 5. Bordeaux